salmanmaq/notes-and-references/postgreSQL-basics.md

  ) VALUES(1002, 'John', 'Doe', 'johndoe@gmai.com', 'Male', DATE '2020-12-31', 'Australia')
  ON CONFLICT (id) DO UPDATE SET email = EXCLUDED.email;
  ```
+ `DO UPDATE` and `EXCLUDED` keywords.
 We can update multiple values as well:
  ```SQL
  INSERT INTO person (
  id,